sirprancelot/pi-video-recorder/README.md

 ```
 sudo reboot
 ```
-- Now you can ssh using root by (Replace IP with your own:
+- Now you can ssh using root by (Replace IP with your own):
 ```
 ssh root@192.168.2.1
 ```